 12. You’re wearing shorts, hoping for warm weather

-Just because the summer has started, that doesn’t mean it’s automatically warm enough to wear shorts.
-Cover up until some good weather arrives, or do the right thing and treat your shorts to a holiday someplace hot.
+If you're wearing shorts in January, you know you need a holiday.
+Cover up until some good weather arrives, or do the right thing and treat your shorts to a trip somewhere hot.

 13. You’re experiencing a post-trip dip